 Arriving at Gore Lake

 After one last steep climb, you will finally make it to your destination, Gore Lake, and will quickly realize the beauty is worth the pain.
-The turquoise waters stretching out in front of a striking mass of rock rising up on the opposite side of the lake make for the perfect place to rest after a long hike.
+The turquoise waters stretching out in front of the mountains rising up on the opposite side of the lake make for the perfect place to rest after a long hike.

 The return hike

 When you are ready to head back, retrace your steps to return to the trailhead.
-Once again, make sure you leave yourself enough time to get back to your car before dark.
-Remember, you’ve still got a 6.5 mile return hike!
+Make sure you leave yourself enough time to get back to your car before dark.

-The best time to hike to Gore Lake hike is from July through October, as the trail is not well marked nor maintained for the winter and crosses an avalanche path.
+The best time to hike to Gore Lake hike is from July through October, when there is no snow on the ground.

-September is the best month for this hike because the changing color of the Aspens is simply stunning.
-We hiked in mid September and it was prime fall foliage season.
+September would be my personal recommendation because the changing colors of the Aspens is simply stunning.
+I hiked in mid September and it was prime fall foliage season.
 In early October, you may still catch some of the fall colors, but the leaves are likely to be more sparse – it’s hit or miss.

 Dispersed camping at Shrine Pass

-We camped at Shrine Pass, which offers free dispersed camping and is located 25 minutes from the Gore Lake hike trailhead in Vail.
-The area was beautiful and remote – you couldn’t see another soul from our campsite.
-At one point we even questioned whether we were too far out.
+I camped at Shrine Pass, which offers free dispersed camping and is located 25 minutes from the Gore Lake hike trailhead.
+The area was beautiful and remote – I couldn’t see another soul from my campsite.

 Gore Creek Campground